krutipatel07/Professional-Portfolio/README.md

 ## Screenshots

-* Images of working the professional portfolio site.
+* Images of working professional portfolio site.

 * Follow the path for the images: [./screenshots/portfolio.jpg]